 Your Customers and Brand Advocacy

 Customers are perhaps the most influential tool you have to spread the word about your business.
 If somebody buys something from you and is happy with their purchase, when they share their experiences, they create a buzz around your brand.
 They influence others to try your product or your service.
 They might share a link to your website or social media account.
-They might have a conversation with somebody about how much they enjoyed their experience of your company.
+They might have a conversation with somebody about how much they enjoyed their experience with your company.
 They could even post on their social media accounts about their experiences.
 This is at the core of brand advocacy.
 Influencer marking is quite similar.
 Social mentions will help boost sales, and this is the name of the game.

 How Brand Advocacy Benefits Your Business